 Just south of Kimberley, Peter Beaumont of the Kimberley Museum has found what must be one of the world's largest accumulations of stone tools at a single site.
 In a space less than that of two football fields, he estimates that there are over 10 million hand axes and other stone tools.
 Further west, near Uppington. there are literally tens of thousands of hand axes, choppers, cores, and other elements of this culture lying scattered across almost every erosional surface you chance upon.
 While this sort of density of tools is not common, the number of artifacts that one can find from this time period illustrates the success of these archaic Homo sapiens.
 Surprisingly, there are relatively few sites anywhere in Africa with good, undisturbed archeological sequences that we attribute to archaic sapiens, so our understanding of their behavior is limited.
-(142)
+(In the Footsteps of Eve)

 Archaeologists on the island of Crete have discovered a set of tools they believe prove that man sailed the sea tens of thousands of years earlier than previously thought.
 A Greek Culture ministry statement said experts from Greece and the U.S. have found rough axes and other tools thought to be between 130,000 and 700,000 years old close to shelters on the island's south coast.
 Whoever made the tools must have traveled there at least 40 miles by sea.
 "The results of the survey not only provide evidence of sea voyages in the Mediterranean tens of thousands of years earlier than we were aware of so far, but also change our understanding of early hominids' cognitive abilities," the ministry statement said.
 The previous earliest evidence of sea travel was 60,000 years ago, so the findings upset the current view that human ancestors migrated to Europe from Africa by land alone.
 (155)